Skip to content

 bec.V_ext(t)

-def V(t)
+def V(t):

-...
+potential_field = ...

-return ...
+return potential_field

 Hydrodynamics

-The dGPE can be transformed to a hydrodynamic description of the BEC.
-The first step in doing this is to introduce the Madelung transformation \(\psi = \sqrt{\rho} e^{i\theta}\), where \(\rho = |\psi|^2\) is the superfluid density 3.
-For \(\gamma = 0\) this density is conserved and satisfies the conservation equation
+The dGPE can be transformed into a hydrodynamic description of the BEC.
+The first step is to introduce the Madelung transformation \(\psi = \sqrt{\rho} e^{i\theta}\), where \(\rho = |\psi|^2\) is the superfluid density 3.
+For \(\gamma = 0\), this density is conserved and satisfies the continuity equation:

 \[ \partial_t \rho + \nabla\cdot \mathbf{J}_s = 0, \]

-with the superfluid current given by
+with the superfluid current given by:

 \[ \mathbf{J}_s = \Im(\psi^* \nabla \psi) = \rho \nabla \theta = \rho \mathbf{v}_s. \]